 I pulled back onto the main road, my rear wheel sliding as it transitioned from dirt to pavement.
 With the sun beginning to make its descent, I headed south on Route 28 out of Delhi, N.Y.

 I was tasked with testing the new XCx for the detailed Common Tread review and I couldn’t think of a better way than an overnight camping trip through the Catskill Mountains in New York.
-Not only was it a great way to test the new Triumph, but it also provided an opportunity to begin a new series where we explore the joys of motorcycle camping with a variety of machines and gear.
+Not only was it a great way to test the new Triumph, but it also provided an opportunity to begin a new series where we explore the joys of camping with a variety of machines and motorcycle camping gear.

 I had passed a small campground earlier in the day and retraced my steps to see about finding a spot for the night.
 Roughly 15 miles past the single stoplight in Downsville, I rode up to the entrance for Ox-Bow campsite.